capac/credit-card-fraud-detection/README.md

 On the string data types, I calculate the [mutual information score from Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mutual_info_score.html#sklearn.metrics.mutual_info_score) against the fraud case target.
 I also calcualted the Pearson correlation for 'transactionAmount' and 'availableCash'.

+## Modeling

 I used the 'RandomUnderSampler' class from imbalanced-learn to under-sample the majority class.
 Since in my dataset 875 cases are fradulent, the class randomly selects 875 non-fraud cases to build a machine learning algorithm on a balanced dataset.
-I test the the balanced dataset on three machin learning algorithms: logistic regression, decision tree classifier and random forest classifier.
+I test the the balanced dataset on three maching learning algorithms: logistic regression, decision tree classifier and random forest classifier.
 All three are calculated on the balanced dataset, with the logistic regression obtaining the best balanced accuracy score.
-The balanced accuracy score is the mean of the recall of the two target classes.
+The balanced accuracy score is defined as the mean of the recall of the two target classes.